Meta (academic company): Beginning

+Meta Inc.'s technology foundation was significantly enhanced through its commercialization of SRI International’s machine learning research developed under the Intelligence Advanced Research Projects Activity (IARPA) Foresight and Understanding from Scientific Exposition (FUSE) program.

 Merge with Chan Zuckerberg Initiative

-Meta merged with the Chan Zuckerberg Initiative in 2017, marking the Initiative's first acquisition.
+Meta merged with the Chan Zuckerberg Initiative in 2017, marking the initiative's first acquisition.

 Shutdown

 On October 28, 2021, the Chan Zuckerberg Initiative announced the sunset of Meta, with a proposed shutdown date of March 31, 2022.

 Features and specifications

 Meta includes coverage of the biomedical sciences with real-time updates from PubMed and other sources.
 The website provides access to over 22 million papers with publication dates as early as the 1800s.
 By sifting through papers and learning from user behavior, the service pinpoints key pieces of research and provides relevant search results.
 Meta also provides visualizations about a field of research by organizing papers by their date of publication and citation count and then presenting the information in a way that allows users to quickly identify key historical papers.

 The Meta Science research platform uses algorithms that allow users to sort new publications according to subject matter.
 Users can subscribe to feeds for areas of research including biology, genes, diseases, genetic disorders, drugs, people, labs & institutes, and journals.